MohsinGhani/microservices-demo/README.md

    docker-compose up -d
    ```

+3. Setting up Postman for API invocations:

+   - Import the Postman collection from `postman` folder.
+   - Update the environment variables with the correct values:
+     - `token`: `leave empty` (for now)
+     - `base_url`: `http://localhost:8081` (for api-gateway)
+   - In the Authentication Folder invoke the Generate Token request to update the token value automatically.

-3. Check that the databases created on pgadmin:
+4. Check that the databases created on pgadmin (Optional):
    - Open your browser and go to `http://localhost:8080`
    - Login with the following credentials:
      - Email: `admin@example.com`